arctrany/ai-product-selector/.aone_copilot/rules/pr.md

 # OpenSpec Instructions

-Use Chinese for the whole document creation.
+Use Chinese for the document creation， but for open spec terms any of these like "MUST" "SHALL" "SHOULD" "RECOMMENDED" "MAY", do use English.

 These instructions are for AI assistants working in this project.